-Next you will need a web server to run the files in app, Vector team suggests gulp to do so, you can install gulp using the npm package manger you installed earlier, to install it and run vector use the following commands from the vector folder:
+Next, you will need a webserver to run the files in app, Vector team suggests gulp to do so, you can install gulp using the npm package manager you installed earlier, to install it and run vector use the following commands from the vector folder:

 $ npm install --global gulp

 You can now access your Vector insulation by accessing http://localhost:8080 in your favorite Web browser.